siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 select roomNo, temp
 insert into RoomTempStream;
 ```
+!!! tip "Inferred Stream"

-**Inferred Stream**: Here the RoomTempStream is an inferred Stream, i.e.  RoomTempStream can be used as any other defined stream without explicitly defining its Stream Definition.
+    Here the `RoomTempStream` is an inferred Stream, i.e. `RoomTempStream` can be used as any other defined stream
+    without explicitly defining its Stream Definition and the definition of the `RoomTempStream` will be inferred from the
+    first query that produces the Stream.

 ## Filters

 Filters are included in queries to filter information from input streams based on a specified condition.

 **Purpose**

 A filter allows you to separate events that match a specific condition as the output, or for further processing.

 **Syntax**